SovereignCloudStack/standards/Design-Docs/LBaaS/lbaas.md

 "costs" to a single target.
 This means that you have an additional form of scheduling mechanism manipulate the selected route.
-ECMP is explained in detail in [RFC2992](https://www.rfc-editor.org/rfc/rfc2992). the most used routing protocol is BGP, which supports scaling for virtual services.
+ECMP is explained in detail in [RFC2992](https://www.rfc-editor.org/rfc/rfc2992).
+The most widely used routing protocol is the Border Gateway Protocol (BGP), which supports scaling for virtual services.

-there two forms of Loadbalancing
+There various forms of loadbalancing.
+Two fairly prominent ways
+are:

-Round robin, known as package-based load balancing
+Round Robin: known as package-based load balancing

+Session affinity: The loadbalacing is decided upon session initiated.

-Loadbalancing session decided with any new session, Routes to manipulate the flow through the first session decision.
+Routes to manipulate the flow through the first session decision.
 This can be done with the schedulers round robin, hashed or least-conection.